Strange World (film): Casting

-Animation, design and influences
+Animation, design, and influences

-According to Hall, Strange World is a nod to pulp magazines—popular fiction from the first half of the 20th century that was printed on inexpensive wood pulp paper, including films like Journey to the Center of the Earth, Fantastic Voyage and King Kong.
+According to Hall, Strange World takes heavy influence from pulp magazines—popular fiction from the first half of the 20th century that was printed on inexpensive wood pulp papers, in addition to science fiction works such as Journey to the Center of the Earth, Fantastic Voyage and King Kong.
 He also said "[he] loved reading the old issues of pulps growing up.
 They were big adventures in which a group of explorers might discover a hidden world or ancient creatures.
 They've been a huge inspiration for Strange World."

 The miracle plant Pando is named after a forest in Utah in America.
-For the worlds both beyond the land and below the giant creature, the land of Avalonia was given an orange-and-white color scheme to contrast with the titular strange world inside the creature, for which the filmmakers chose red and magenta for the lung forest.
-They created a way for the character Splat to communicate non-verbally, like the magic carpet in Aladdin.
-While the rest of the film is CGI, 2D animation was also added from Randy Haycock with additional 2D animation by Eric Goldberg and Mark Henn.
-An example of it would be from the opening scene of Strange World, showing Jaeger having 2D outlines from WDAS' Meander software, giving it a Spider-Verse-like style within the comic before going back to CGI.
+The land of Avalonia was given a "warm, nostalgic" color scheme to contrast with the titular strange world inside the creature, for which the filmmakers "avoided earth tones and leaned into reds and magentas."
+They also created a way for the character Splat to communicate non-verbally, similar to the magic carpet in Aladdin.

+The production team for the film conducted research on climatologists, paleontologists and biologists, as well as a farmer, while filmmakers visited National Geographic for research, which is reflected not just in the film's setting, but in its inhabitants.

+The land of Avalonia is named after the island of Avalon of Arthurian legend and presented as a utopic community.

 Music

-Henry Jackman was announced to compose the score for the film, marking his third collaboration with Don Hall, after Winnie the Pooh and Big Hero 6, and his fifth overall feature-length scoring work with Walt Disney Animation Studios, which includes the Wreck-It Ralph films..
-Walt Disney Records released the soundtrack on November 23, 2022, the same day as the theatrical release.
+Henry Jackman was announced to compose the score for the film on September 5, 2022, marking his third collaboration with Don Hall, after Winnie the Pooh and Big Hero 6, and his fifth overall feature-length scoring work with Walt Disney Animation Studios, which includes the Wreck-It Ralph films.
+Walt Disney Records released the score album on November 23, 2022, in addition to the song "They're The Clades!" performed by James Hayden, also having a reprised version of the tracks, the same day as the theatrical release.